Melissa Auf der Maur: 1999–2000: The Smashing Pumpkins

 Original Smashing Pumpkins bassist D'arcy Wretzky left the band in September 1999 during the recording of the band's fifth studio album, Machina/The Machines of God (2000).
 In October 1999, Auf der Maur was recruited as her replacement by Billy Corgan, with whom she was still friends from her time in Tinker and Hole.
 "Courtney knew I was leaving to make my solo project," she explained.
 "But then, coincidentally, the week that I left Hole was the week D'arcy left the Pumpkins.
 So, within a week, Billy called me and said, 'The stars have aligned: it's time for you to join my band.'
 I had to do it."

 Auf der Maur was featured on neither Machina/The Machines of God nor Machina II/The Friends & Enemies of Modern Music (2000) as Wretzky's remaining bass duties were assumed by Corgan during recording sessions, but she played with the Pumpkins during the Machina tour from December 1999 to December 2000.
 The tour covered North America, Japan, Europe and South Africa and was described by Auf der Maur as "very ambitious".
 Reflecting on the tour, she said: "they would always be changing arrangements and keys of songs.
 The work ethic of the Pumpkins is so full-on and so demanding ... joining [the band] was just intense work, much more about work than about emotional experience".
 She performed at various shows, including the band's final television performance on The Tonight Show with Jay Leno and the band's final show at the Cabaret Metro in Chicago on December 2, 2000, as well as appearing in the band's music videos.
 Smashing Pumpkins broke up at the end of the year 2000.

 In February 2006, MTV reported that Corgan and drummer Jimmy Chamberlin had signed a new management deal with Azoff Management, with a spokesperson confirming they had signed under The Smashing Pumpkins moniker.
 In response, Auf der Maur said in a separate interview that "as long as Billy has Jimmy, he can make the essential Pumpkins record, I'm sure" and when asked of her involvement said she was not planning on participating in the reunion but noted that her "services are always there to play [her] favorite songs.
 If D'arcy is not available, I'm always happy to be second in line".
-Despite her earlier interest and Wretzky's absence, The Globe and Mail reported in April 2007 that Auf Der Maur confirmed she would not be rejoining The Smashing Pumpkins.
+Despite her earlier interest and Wretzky's absence, The Globe and Mail reported in April 2007 that Auf der Maur confirmed she would not be rejoining The Smashing Pumpkins.
+Auf der Maur joined Billy Corgan on stage in Montreal on June 13, 2025 for a performance of The Everlasting Gaze.